 The first recommendation in the Senate panel's draft report is to expand managed care statewide for parents, pregnant women and children in the Medicaid program.
 Managed care policies currently are used for those groups in a fewer than half of Missouri's counties.
 The committee also recommended that elderly and disabled Medicaid enrollees be covered through regional "accountable care organizations" and have a primary care physician who is part of that organization.

 But those recommendations faced opposition from Republican Sen. Rob Schaaf, a physician from St. Joseph.
 He questioned whether managed care plans actually would have a 3 percent cost savings, as cited in the draft report.
 "I'm not convinced that it would save us any money," Schaaf said.

-Page 2 of 2 - Some of the committee's other recommendations include providing dental coverage to adult Medicaid recipients, finding ways to reduce emergency room visits and doubling the amount of assets that elderly and disabled residents can have before exceeding Medicaid eligibility thresholds.
+Some of the committee's other recommendations include providing dental coverage to adult Medicaid recipients, finding ways to reduce emergency room visits and doubling the amount of assets that elderly and disabled residents can have before exceeding Medicaid eligibility thresholds.